Dynastic marriage contracts in the early modern period

 Regulations on inheritance law

-Article 14 (fol.
-79r-79v): Regulations in case promises such as dowry and morning gift cannot be fulfilled (in full), heirs of the prince’s principality are obliged to settle the payments, bride inherits part of the lands (?)
+Article 10 (fol.
+79r-79v): Regulations in the event that commitments such as life estate and morning gift cannot be fulfilled (in full), heirs of the prince’s principality are obliged to settle the payments, bride inherits part of the land (?)

-Article 22 (fol.
-82v): Insurance, guarantee, prescription regarding the groom’s possession of the 40,000 guilders, inheritance regulated; if there are no legitimate heirs from the marriage, the 20,000 guilders shall revert to the bride’s paternal line after her death
+Article 18 (fol.
+82v): Insurance, guarantee, assignment regarding the groom’s possession of the 40,000 guilders, inheritance regulated; if there are no legitimate heirs from the marriage, the 20,000 guilders shall revert to the bride’s paternal line after her death

-Article 32 (fol.
-85v): Letter of renunciation of inheritance by the bride
+Article 28 (fol.
+85v): deed of renunciation of inheritance by the bride

 External authorities involved